PacificBiosciences/IsoSeq/docs/classification/pigeon-output.md

 ## Pigeon _make-seurat_ output

-The _make-seurat_ tool outputs the required files to run tertiary analysis with [Seurat](https://satijalab.org/seurat/).
+The _make-seurat_ tool outputs the required files to run tertiary analysis with [Seurat](https://satijalab.org/seurat/) and other examples [here](/umi/tertiary-analysis).
+Output is provided at both the isoform-level and the gene-level containing the sum of all isoforms associated with a particular gene.

 Files output:
 ```
 <output_dir>/annotated.info.csv
+<output_dir>/annotated-prefilter.info.csv
 <output_dir>/info.csv
 <output_dir>/genes_seurat/barcodes.tsv
 <output_dir>/genes_seurat/genes.tsv